March 24, 2006; reviewed Feb 8 2019

 First of all, you’ll want to be sure to provide clear directions about the project.
 And it is also wise to provide the project-grading rubric at the same time.
 It is recommended that you provide project information at least three (3) times in various ways and in different places.
 We like to do it once in the syllabus, once again just before the project begins and then about 2 to 3 weeks into the project, depending on the length of the project.

 Varying the media used to present the project information can also be helpful for students.
-For example, the syllabus will be text-based in Blackboard; another time that you discuss the project, you may want to use PowerPoint with audio and the third time, you may choose to discuss it via text or audio chat in a class or team meeting.
+For example, the syllabus may be text in your course management system; another time when you discuss the project, you may want to use PowerPoint with audio, graphics, and timelines, and the third time, you may choose to discuss it via text or audio chat in a class or team meeting.
 Presenting the project requirements in a variety of ways and multiple times provides ample opportunities for students to absorb what the project is about and how to go about it.
 It also gives students different formats for asking questions.

 In addition to presenting the project requirements, it is helpful to include information about the processes, resources and tools for doing the projects.
 For example, it is good to discuss and review what technology tools and formats students find useful for different stages of project communication and presentation.
 For example, when starting a project students often find synchronous tools, such as phone conferences and chats to be good, providing for more immediate brainstorming and problem-solving; later stages of a project that involve drafts and thoughtful analyses can often be best accomplished through discussion boards and simple email.